Typography in bits: Other English micros

 Rationale

 These machines came with Acorn’s color monitors and were capable of running VGA-like resolutions.
 The GUI on these machines really missed an opportunity here to use a specifically designed font and to add proportional text printing and take on the Mac.
 Instead, these used a scaled fixed-width font like the Amiga and ST despite being a couple of years late to that party.
-Proportional fonts were supported later.
+Proportional fonts were supported later as was a strong anti-aliasing system.

 Influences